-Intro: OSX Mavericks has a nice suite of parental controls built directly into the Mac operating system itself, rather than relying on something web-based.
+MacBooks have a nice suite of parental controls built directly into the Mac operating system, rather than relying on something web-based (like with PCs).
 The functionality allows you to control websites and also who they interact with in case there are relationship concerns (cyberbullying).

 Enter your Admin credentials, and for an existing user, click “Enable Parental Controls”, and then set up the controls.
 Add new users by clicking “Add” at the bottom of the user list and entering a name and password for the new account.

 For each account, you can create a custom profile to control App Store downloads, web browser restrictions, general time limits, among others.

 There are a few options shown on our Resources page.
 Covenant Eyes works great for lap and desktops, which you can read more about here.

 Are you interested in receiving our free, bi-weekly parent newsletter?Sign-up for the PYE Newsletter Today!

 *There are affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!